DBJDBJ/valstat_cpp/various_prose/what about the constructors.md

 ### 4.3. valstat two step decoding

 valstat structure carries information.
 Information = state + data.

-One could naturally decode the full valstat information returned as a result of a constructor call.
+One can naturally decode the full valstat information returned as a result of a constructor call.
 ```cpp
 // using the callable constructor
 // return type is: person::valstat